gsumit1/LocalizationTestingSeleniumDemo/README.md

             return false;
         }

-- Upon run, it will create a json file for the untranslated text for the particular page.
-Using the XPath, one can quickly naviagte to the element and analsysis if the untranslated text is expected.
+- Upon run, it will create a JSON file for the untranslated text for the particular page.
+Using the XPath, one can quickly navigate to the element and analysis if the untranslated text is expected.
 If it is expected, then marked flag valid as false and create a folder input_pt-br(input_lang in root) and keep it.
-From the second run itself it will ignore those expected texts.
+From the second run itself, it will ignore those expected texts.
 	```sh
 		{
 		  "https://www.lumen.com/pt-br/about/4th-industrial-revolution.html": [